preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/dashboard/dashboard-implementation/index.rst

 Pages settings
 ----------------
-For Pages, a section as added within the section, and the folling tabs are set up:
+For Pages, a section as added, and the folling tabs are set up:

 .. image:: pages-tabs.png

-The settings for the tabs are similar toi those used for Usage, see above.
+The settings for the tabs are similar to those used for Usage, see above.

 On the Status tab, a Metrics block are placed with the following setting for Scope: